mitotic/otrace/GettingStarted.rst

 ==============================
 Download the latest version of the *otrace*
 `zip archive <https://github.com/mitotic/otrace/zipball/master>`_.
-The unzipped archive should contain the following files (and perhaps more):
+The unzipped archive should contain the following files (and some more):

-   ``hello_test.osh hello_trace.py ordereddict.py otrace.py README.rst setup.py``
+   ``hello_trace.py ordereddict.py otrace.py README.rst setup.py``

 All the code for the *otrace* module is contained in a single file, ``otrace.py``.
 (For python 2.6 or earlier, you will also need